purestorage/helm-charts/pure-k8s-plugin/README.md

 ## How to upgrade from the legacy installation to helm version

 This upgrade will not impact the in-use volumes/filesystems from data path perspective.
-However, it will affect the in-fly volume/filesystem management operations.
+However, it will affect the in-flight volume/filesystem management operations.
 So, it is recommended to stop all the volume/filesystem management operations before doing this upgrade.
 Otherwise, these operations may need to be retried after the upgrade.

 1. Uninstall the legacy installation by following [the instructions](https://hub.docker.com/r/purestorage/k8s/)
 2. Reinstall via helm